BinSquare/lz4_gpu/README.md

-# FilesCanFly (Rust)
+# lz4_gpu (Rust)

-High-performance LZ4 frame decompression with CPU and GPU backends.
+Proof of concept work for LZ4 frame decompression with GPU acceleration.
 GPU is built on `wgpu` (Metal/Vulkan/DX12); CPU uses Rayon for block-parallel decode.
 This project focuses on decompression only.

 ## Features
 - LZ4 frame parsing and validation (independent blocks only)